wpswings/event-tickets-manager-for-woocommerce/README.txt

 == Upgrade Notice ==

 = 1.2.0 - Released on 20 October 2023 =
-* Fixes - warning on banner functionality.
+* Fixes: Warning on Banner Functionality.